Lumi-supercomputer/Getting_Started_with_AI_workshop/02_Using_the_LUMI_web_interface/README.md

    1. Log in to the LUMI web interface: https://www.lumi.csc.fi
    2. Create your own scratch subdirectory in `/scratch/project_465001363/`.
 Use your username for the directory name.
 You can either
-        - Use the built-in file explorer, or
+        - Use the built-in file explorer ("Home Directory"), or
-        - Use a login node shell.
+        - Use the login node shell app in the webinterface
    3. Clone the [exercise repository](https://github.com/Lumi-supercomputer/Getting_Started_with_AI_workshop) to your scratch folder `/scratch/project_465001363/<username>`.
 You can either
-        - use a login node shell, or
+        - use the login node shell app in the webinterface, or
         - start a Jupyter lab job and use the Jupyter lab UI for cloning Git repositories, see [Clone_with_JupyterLab.md](./Clone_with_JupyterLab.md) for an illustrated step-by-step guide for this.
    4. Get familiar with the exercise repository layout.